pingswept/me30-website/content/notes/rpi-setup.md

     time.sleep(0.5)           # sleep for 0.5 s
 </pre>

-**Where can I find that code you showed us in class that turned pins on and off through a web browser?**
+**What if I want to control pins through a web browser?**

-Right here:
+Try using the Flask web framework:

 <pre class="code">from flask import Flask
 app = Flask(__name__)